titanzhang/cpp.CS599-ML/README.md

 python audio_feature.py [data_path] [label]
 ```
 Extract audio features of *.wav in folder [data_path] and tag them with [label].
 The features are stored in [data_path]/features.csv file.
+File formatted as:
+* First row is header
+* First column is category name
+* The rest columns are features